antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 Each package type requires its corresponding scope, or the complete admin access - `rdfm_admin_rw`.

+There is also a rule for creating new groups via [Groups API](api.rst#Groups_API): `rdfm_create_group`.

+To create a group, a user must have this scope or complete admin access.

 Refer to the [RDFM Server API Reference chapter](api.rst) for a breakdown of the scopes required for accessing each API method.

 #### Permissions